dustymugs/pgpointcloud_utils/README.md

 ### geojson2pgpc

-Import GeoJSON files as pgPointCloud patches
+Import GeoJSON files as pgPointCloud patches.
+This utility is a stripped version of ogr2pgpc for performance reasons.

 ## Requirements